What is blind wine tasting?

 When do you meet?

 Blind wine tastings are held every Sunday evening during term time, from 5pm – 7:30pm.
 In 2018-19 our Michaelmas and Lent term tastings will be held in the Bevin Room at Churchill College.

 How do I join?

-Each week our tastings are open to all members of the University, and may be booked on a first come, first serve basis.
+Each week our tastings are open to anyone and everyone, and may be booked on a first come, first serve basis.
 Tickets will be sold on the website.

 Please also subscribe to our mailing list to be notified when events are announced/on sale.